RadSec: RADIUS over Transport Layer Security (TLS) and Datagram Transport Layer Security (DTLS)

 When using RADIUS/UDP or RADIUS/DTLS, there is no ordering of

-on subsequent packets sent by that peer.
+effect on subsequent packets sent by that endpoint.

-Unlike UDP, TCP is subject to issues related to Head of Line
+Unlike UDP, TCP is subject to issues related to head-of-line

 blocking.
 This occurs when a TCP segment is lost and a subsequent

-RADIUS packets out of order, the semantics of TCP makes this
+process RADIUS packets out of order, the semantics of TCP makes this

 impossible.
 This limitation can lower the maximum packet processing